k8alfa/R36S-Clone-Console-Backup--GA36-MB-V1.1-20251025-EmuELEC-4.7-32GB-Stock-Card-/README.md

 * **Black Screen:** Double-check your motherboard.
 This image only works on `GA36-MB V1.1 20251025`.

 ---

+## ⚖️ Legal Disclaimer
+This backup image is provided strictly for educational, preservation, and hardware restoration purposes.
+* I do not own, sell, or claim rights to any of the games or operating system software included in this image.
+* All copyrights, trademarks, and intellectual property belong to their respective owners (Nintendo, SEGA, Sony, Capcom, etc.).
+* By downloading this backup, you agree that you own the original console hardware and physical copies of the software being restored.

+---
 *For personal backup and recovery purposes.*